ljr1981/iterable_output/README.md

 ## Extended Classes

-The following classes are included in the extension, which provides a new `out` feature.
+The following classes are included in this library, which provides a new `out` feature.

 ```
 READABLE_INDEXABLE_EXT